Investing in energy-efficient homes helps Oregonians save money now and supports a better energy future.

 A certified professional evaluates a home's performance and issues a score, similar to the bright yellow Energy Guide label found on home appliances.
 The professional will look for air leaks, check insulation levels, inspect windows and doors, make sure heating and cooling systems are well-maintained, check lighting, and more.

-The Oregon Department of Energy has developed a standard home energy performance score system to illustrate a home's energy efficiency and energy use.
+The Oregon Department of Energy has developed a standard home energy scoring system to illustrate a home's energy efficiency and energy use.

 Oregon Administrative Rules